KuanWeiHuang/ir-project/README.md

 2. run: [curl -XDELETE "http://localhost:9200/imslp"] to delete index imslp

 * ConnectionTimeout errer
-1. connection will fail if we want to load too many data in one time
+1. connection when I wanted to index imslp.txt
-2. separate data into few chunks to avoid the situation
+2. It turned out that if my computer sleeps I will lose the connection with elasticsearch